 Class size will affect the dynamic of your education, but the big ticket item here is lecture attendance: learning whether schools report their lectures are “mandatory” vs. actually mandatory.
 Obviously in medical school there are required events and activities where attendance is required: anatomy labs, procedural demonstrations, clinical experiences, etc. But the ever-advancing trend of internet subscriptions and educational tools has forced a paradigm shift in medical education.
 Some schools have adapted, streaming and uploading lectures so you can listen at home (at 1.25x speed!).
 Other schools are not as lenient.
 I’ve heard stories from friends from other medical schools that require their students to sign in for every lecture.
 Sheesh.
 We all have different ways of learning.
 This is a key factor to consider when choosing which to schools to apply.

-Check out the AAMC MSAR today.
-Other resources you can use are: U.S. News and World Report graduate school rankings; our multitude of school profiles, like the ones for “How to Get Into Stanford Medical School: Tips From Stanford Med Students” and “Cracking Yale School of Medicine Admissions.”
+- Our multitude of medical school profiles, like the ones for “How to Get Into Stanford Medical School: Tips From Stanford Med Students” and “Cracking Yale School of Medicine Admissions.”